MeloScav/PHP-MySQL-exercises/README.md

 ## Blog

 In exercise 4, we are going to make a small blog with a systeme of news and comments.
-A news page and a comments page associated with news.
+A news page and a comments page associated with ID news.
+There will be a form for adding new comments on the comments page as well as the management of errors for a display of a new which doesn't exist or of an absence of comments on the page.